 Q: Must a graphic designer know how to draw?

 A: Now that computer-based tools are available, the ability to draw is not as important as a good sense of design.
 This means that you don’t necessarily have to be good at drawing or making sketches on paper to become a graphic designer.
 However, knowing how to draw or sketch could be an added advantage to a graphic designer, more so if you are planning on specializing in fields such as illustration.

 Q: What do I need to become a graphic designer?

 A: To become a successful graphic designer, you may need to combine technical and practical skills with an artistic and creative approach.
-This is also an ongoing exploration, so the learning of graphic design is a never-ending process.
+This is also an ongoing exploration, so learning graphic design is a never-ending process.
 Did you know that you can easily become a graphic designer without having any formal education?

-A: Graphic design basically depends on how creative you are and how fast you grasp the workings of the CADs (computer-aided design software).
+A: Graphic design basically depends on how creative you are and how fast you grasp the workings of CADs (computer-aided design software).
 You can go for a short certificate or diploma course that can take you at most two years or a degree course that will go for at least four academic years.
 To improve your chances of employment at top positions and companies, you can go for higher learning, such as taking a master’s course.